Skip to content

 #Bottom Line

 Start with the simplest fix: toggle Bluetooth and restart both devices.
 If that doesn’t work, forget the device and re-pair it.
 For stubborn issues, reset network settings.
-In our testing on two iPhones across three accessories, these three steps resolved every software-level Bluetooth problem we encountered.
+Those three steps clear almost every software-level Bluetooth problem; if the accessory still won’t connect after a factory reset, the cause is hardware and warrants an Apple Store visit.

 #Frequently Asked Questions